mu7ammad-3li/Cpp_language/CppND/README.md

 #### `Parseline.cpp`

 Implemented a parseline function that accepts string in the form of `int ,char`  as an argument and returned a vector containing the intgers in that string

+## End of module
+Gathering all files into `main.cpp`

+created a num class state having two states `kEmpty,kObstacle`

+`ReadBoardFile` function that reads  the file lines and returs a 2 D vector of states

+`ParseLine` reads a single line and return a vector of states is called withen `ReadBoardFile` function

+`CellString` assign emoji to the state of the class `state` `PrintBoard` print the vector to the console